 I am no hero in time management, nor do I pretend to be.
 It is only this year that I am succesfully-ish managing to not overstuff my day.
 I am a writer, in my world time is nothing more than a relative concept.
 How true that might be, even I only have 24 hours in a day, which is a fact I cannot get around even do I have tried.
 Believe me, I have tried.
 Seeing that my time management skills are still on ‘’ish’’ I had to find different ways to manage my time properly.
 Surprisingly I found it in quitting.
 Who would have thought that to improve my time management all I had to do was quit trying.

 I can just feel your eyebrows joining your hairline.
 It doesn’t make sense at all does it?
 I know, I am completely aware of that.
 Well I found that in this life very few things make sense yet everything runs smoothly.
-Back to the quitting.
+So let’s go back to the quitting.
 There are three types of quitting you can do to improve your time management;

 - Actually quitting